ArghoDey/RCT-AD/README.md

 ## Acknowledgements

+All rights are reserved by Argho Dey.
 RCT-AD is built on top of excellent prior work.
 We thank the authors of:

 - [SparseDrive](https://github.com/swc-17/SparseDrive)
 - [BridgeAD](https://github.com/zbozhou/BridgeAD) (our baseline)